AnChavez2026/CSE-110/README.md

 # CSE110_Labs
 Angel's User Page
-My favorite programming language is python because it was the first language 1 Learned and the most simplest
+My favorite programming language is Python because it was the first language I Learned and the most simplest